 - Beta-hydroxybutyric acid (BHB)

-Both acetoacetate and beta-hydroxybutyrate are responsible for transporting energy from the liver to other tissues in the body.
+Both acetoacetate and beta-hydroxybutyrate are responsible for transporting energy from the liver to other tissues in your body[*].

 During the process of ketogenesis, which is when ketone bodies are formed from the breakdown of fatty acids, acetoacetate is the first ketone that’s created.

 Beta-hydroxybutyrate is then formed from acetoacetate.
-(It should be noted that BHB is not technically a ketone due to its chemical structure, but in the context of the ketogenic diet it’s considered to be one of the three ketones.)
+(It should be noted that BHB is not technically a ketone due to its chemical structure, but it’s considered a ketone because of its relation to the other metabolites and its function in your body.)

-If acetone is not needed for energy soon, it will break down and be removed from the body as waste through the breath or the urine.
+If acetone is not needed for energy, it will break down and be removed from the body as waste through the breath or urine.
 Acetone is the cause of a characteristic fruity smell on the breath when someone is in ketosis or ketoacidosis.

-For thousands of generations, people have likely been relying on ketones for energy when glucose wasn’t always available.
+For thousands of generations, humans have relied on ketones for energy when glucose wasn’t available.

-For example, our ancestors likely had frequent periods of time when food wasn’t immediately available — not to mention the fact that most high-calorie and more nutrient-dense foods would need to be prepared before being readily available to eat.
-And still today, our bodies are amazing at adapting to the burning of ketones for fuel.
+For example, our ancestors likely experienced frequent periods when food wasn’t immediately available, whether because of food preparation or availability.
+And still today, our bodies are amazing at adapting to the burning of ketone bodies for fuel.

 Other functional benefits of ketones can include: